VirtusLab/git-machete/CONTRIBUTING.md

    Re-run the latest build for `orphan/brew-package-check` branch on [Travis CI](https://travis-ci.org/VirtusLab/git-machete/branches).
    Inspect the job output and verify that the latest version gets correctly installed on Mac OS X (esp. see the output of `git machete --version`).

+1. Verify that a [version-bump PRs to NixOS/nixpkgs](https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+git-machete) has been opened.

 1. Verify that a build started on [git-machete PPA](https://launchpad.net/~virtuslab/+archive/ubuntu/git-machete/+packages).

    Once the new version package is published and the old one is removed (typically takes around 20-30 min),